 Miniature World at the Empress Hotel

-Victoria’s Miniature World is a fantastic museum that’s both fun and educational, and highly recommended, especially for children but also for adults.
+Victoria’s Miniature World is a fantastic museum that’s both fun and educational.
+It’s a great place to visit for both children and adults alike.
 Want to see a smile on your children or grandchildren’s faces?
 Then take them to Miniature World!

 Location and Hours

-At 649 Humboldt Street on the north side of the Empress Hotel, Miniature World is conveniently located in the heart of downtown Victoria just a block from the Inner Harbour.
+Located at 649 Humboldt Street on the north side of the Empress Hotel, this museum is conveniently located in the heart of downtown Victoria just a block from the Inner Harbour.

 Miniature World Exhibits

-Miniature World is full of display cases featuring miniature scenes from fairy tales, literature, cities and battles in history.
-It also has a wonderful model railroad depicting the Canadian landscape from coast to coast from years ago, large intricately detailed doll houses, a model city with a visiting circus, and displays about King Arthur and the Knights of the Round Table.
+The museum also has a wonderful model railroad depicting the Canadian landscape from coast to coast from years ago, large intricately detailed dollhouses, a model city with a visiting circus, and displays about King Arthur and the Knights of the Round Table.

-Whether you’re into dolls, castles, fairy tales, toy soldiers, airplanes, history, circuses, model trains or nursery rhymes, Miniature World has a little of something for everyone.
+Whether you’re into dolls, castles, fairy tales, toy soldiers, airplanes, history, circuses, model trains or nursery rhymes, this attraction has a little of something for everyone.

 For more information on the museum, check out the Miniature World website.